 Someone once told me, “This here – looking over to an un-vegetated coastal dune – is your canvas Naomi [it did look like a canvas].
 What you choose to do with it is up to you, however you can create your own masterpiece”.
-As nature is a true artist, I believe I have started to create my own masterpiece, by being an advocate for the environment, plant trees, pick up litter and more importantly, inspire others to follow and create their own environmental masterpiece.
+As nature is a true artist, I love advocating and inspiring others to follow and create their own environmental masterpieces.

 I find it interesting how your roots also shape you to be who you are and perhaps will become.
 My father being an artist, who fell into the Paper Mache` scene (yes, I did have the best piñatas growing up at birthday parties), and my mother, a disability advocate, together created me.
 Also, being one of four siblings, and two step-siblings, attention was sparse, so seeking attention had to be fast and savvy.
 Hence, I have a sporadic mind that is constantly thinking of ideas to engage people to become interesting social environmental artists in their own right.
 I live.